walwalwalides/Chedly/Chedly_Mobile/README.md

 Principal Software Benefits:

-      - Flexible and Powerful User Interface.

-      - Efficient Packages and resource Planning,storing.

       - Add new Animals.

+      - Store all pictures and sounds in one place.

+      - Create a thumbnail.

 ## Requirements